WD1CKS/706Face/README.md

-# 706Face - An IC-706 Faceplate Emulator
+# 706Face - An IC-706 Head Unit Emulator

-This project is to develop a faceplate emulator and replacement CAT system for the IC-706.
+This project is to develop a head unit emulator and replacement CAT system for the IC-706.

 ## Hardware